devbflow/optimal-transport-gan/README.md

 # Optimal-Transport-GAN

-This repository is a Tensorflow implementation of [Training Generative Networks with general Optimal Transport distances](https://arxiv.org/abs/1910.00535).
+This repository is a PyTorch re-implementation of [Training Generative Networks with general Optimal Transport distances](https://arxiv.org/abs/1910.00535).
 It can be used for MNIST, FASHION-MNIST and CIFAR10.
+The original Tensorflow version can be found [here](https://github.com/artnoage/Optimal-Transport-GAN).

 ### Installing